tkbala/tkbala.github.io/_news/announcement_5.md

 related_posts: false
 ---

 We presented our work on SharedNeRF at CHI 2024.
 SharedNeRF won a Honorable Mention Award at CHI 2024.
+Check out the work at [SharedNeRF](https://www.tkbala.com/projects/sharednerf/).